Date, System Uptime and Clock:

 In the above example there are no hmem, smem, kmem failed allocations.

-Presence of smem failed allocationindicates that the OS memory was exhausted or there are large non-sleep allocations.
-Thiis symptomatic of a memory shortage.
-If there are failed smem allocations and the memory is less than 2 GB, upgrading to 2GB may fix the problem.
-Decreasing
+allocations indicates that the OS memory was exhausted or there are large non-sleep allocations.
+This is symptomatic of a memory shortage.
+If there are failed smem

-the TCP end timeout and decreasing the number of concurrent connectioncan also help reducmemory consumption.
+the TCP end timeout and decreasing

 2GB, since the Kernel is 32bit.)

-Memory shortage sometimes indicates a memory leak.
-In order to troubleshoot memory shortage, stop the load you need to stop the loaand let connections close.
-If the memory consumption returns back to normal, you are not dealing with a memory leakSuch shortagmight happen when traffic volumes are too high for the device capacity.
-If the memory shortage happens after a change ithe system or the environment, undo the change, and check whether kmem memory consumption goes down.
+In order to troubleshoot memory shortage, stop the load you need to stop the load and let connections close.
+If the memory consumption returns back to normal, you are not dealing with

 CPU Usage